Tips for first-time Yacht Buyers

 Select a budget for your yacht purchase

 Take into account the additional costs, aside from monthly payments (if you are purchasing with a boat loan).
 Fuel can be a considerable cost to running a yacht, along with the monthly slip rental fee.
 Other items to consider are monthly maintenance costs, including a diver for bottom cleaning and boat mechanics to work on the engine and other critical operating systems.

 Always consult with multiple insurance agents to compare plans and rates.
 Although the cost can seem unnecessary, it is critical that you protect yourself from any incidents that may occur on or with your new yacht and most marinas will require a minimum liability policy.

 Keeping your yacht in good condition

-Vessel maintenance can be as simple as a freshwater wash down after each use.
-This simple task will certainly go a long way toward keeping long-term maintenance costs down.
+Vessel maintenance can be as simple as a freshwater wash after each use.
+This will go a long way toward keeping long-term maintenance costs down.
 The good news?
-You can always hire someone to take care of this for you, as long as your budget allows.
+You can always hire someone to take care of this for you, if your budget allows.

 Give Rubicon Yachts a call and our professional brokers will fill you in on more details of buying a yacht.